If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Genetic effect on future bees.
 The drone bees pass their genes to future bees, which influence behavior such as hygiene, aggression, dormancy, and many others.

 - One of the ways honeybees regulate interior temperatures is through clustering.
 This is particularly common during colder months such as winter.
 The young brood heavily relies on adult bees since they are stenothermal.
 The collective clustering of worker and drone bees helps keep temperatures within the required range.
 It is worth mentioning that drone bees produce 1-1/2 times more heat than worker bees due to their size.
 They are therefore crucial in heat generation.

 What Does Drone Comb Look Like?

 Damaged frames are also utilized by honeybees.
-The bees will repair the frames and build drone cells on it.
+The bees will repair the frames and build drone cells on them.
 You can therefore find an old one with plenty of drone cells on it.
 The main cause of the damage on these frames is often regular handling.
-The beekeeper might find these completely out of use save the bees.
+The beekeeper might find these completely out of use to save the bees.

 Identifying Drone Cells

 How then do you identify drone cells?
 Well, drone cells can be described as follows:

 - Drone cells are easily identifiable given their larger relative to the size of worker bee cells.
 During the first 10 days, the drone brood is kept in open cells and will be capped for the next 14 days using a convex-shaped capping.